 - Theatre as a research methodology in Social Sciences

 - Theatre, Curricula and Education Policies

 - Theatre for children and young people

-The 2018 Athens Conference will address the above areas through a variety of approaches & practices: Theatre as an art form, Drama in Education (DIE), Community Theatre, Theatre for Development, Theatre of the Oppressed, Theatre in Education (TIE), Ancient Drama, Playing Through Theatre, Dramatherapy, Psychodrama, Puppetry and Shadow Theatre, Dance and Movement, Music Education, Audiovisual Education (Photography, Video, Cinema, Media, etc).
+The 2018 Athens Conference will address the above areas through a variety of approaches & practices: Theatre as an art form, Drama in Education (DIE), Community Theatre, Theatre for Development, Theatre of the Oppressed, Theatre in Education (TIE), Theatre in the curriculum, Playing Through Theatre, Dramatherapy, Psychodrama, Puppetry and Shadow Theatre, Dance, Arts, Movement, Music in Education, Audiovisual Education (Photography, Video, Cinema, Media, etc).